By Catherine GERMIER-HAMEL

 For some, doing nothing may be the safest option even if the consequences of inaction can also be painful and far-reaching.
 In the case of the COVID-19 crisis, the decisions to cancel or postpone public gatherings are devastating economically, socially, culturally, and psychologically.
 They not only confirm our fears but also nurture and even intensify our anxiety.
 They may be seen as a defeat against adversity and at the same time, a safe escape from conundrum and choices.

 Doing nothing can also be interpreted as carrying business as usual as if in denial, instead of acknowledging the reality of an unpredicted situation.
-Like those airlines that are running empty “ghost” flights during the coronavirus outbreak because of European rules (Airlines are burning thousands of gallons of fuel flying empty 'ghost' planes so they can keep their flight slots during the coronavirus outbreak).
+Like those airlines that are running empty “ghost” flights during the coronavirus outbreak because of European rules.

 But then again, too many scenarios can be overwhelming, particularly when they are disaster scenarios.
 In today’s society, media are constantly feeding us with alarming news and scary stories of risks, dangers and losses.
 Climate change communication has generated a great amount of eco-anxiety and depression among Millennials and Gen-Z kids, but not only.
 As a result, our more or less rational fears are paralyzing us, and rather than making our own choices, we have become increasingly dependent on algorithms, decision-making tools, influencers and advisers that are choosing for us, not necessarily to our best interests.
 As a result, we have become irresponsibly passive.
 Or we may just panic and let our reptilian brains take control over our decisions and make us buy toilet paper in bulk.
 In this context, being nudged towards responsible choices and behaviors may be useful and even indispensable.